DIPlib/diplib/src/documentation/iterators.md

 \section iterate_slices Processing an image slice by slice

-Most filters in *DIPlib* are applicable to images of any dimensionality, and one can choose to not filter along a specific dimension.
-This is useful, for example, in the case of a time series image, a 3D image where the 3rd dimension is time.
+That for example the case of a time series image, a 3D image where the 3rd dimension is time.
 One might want to filter each of the 2D slices in the same way, but not mix information from one slice to another.
-Some image processing functions allow to specify which dimensions are to be processed, and so one can choose only the first two dimensions.
+Some image processing functions allow to specify which dimensions are to be processed, one can choose to process only the first two dimensions.
 With other filters one can set the size of the neighborhood to 1 along the third dimension, so that effectively no filtering is applied in that direction.
 But a few filters are written explicitly for 2D images, or do not make it possible to restrict